Your membership has expired

 These arrangements are convenient, but they’re also a privacy trade-off.
 For example, the company knows every time you use Google Sign-in to open another service, and it harnesses that data for advertising.
 It’s a good idea to periodically review which apps are connected to your Google account and remove permissions for services you no longer use.

-Make Ads a Little Less Targeted
+Make Ads Less Targeted

 Turn Off Personalized Search Results

 Google personalizes its search tool to try to make it more useful to you.
 That’s convenient, but other people using your computer may get a window into your internet life if you let them tool around on Google.com.
-For example, Google auto-predicts your typing based on things you’ve searched for, shows details about travel when you type in “my flights” or “directions home,” and makes recommendations for things like what to read and where to eat.
+For example, Google auto-predicts your typing based on things you’ve searched for, shows details about travel when you type in “my flights” or “directions home,” and makes recommendations on topics like what to read and where to eat.

 You can turn all of that off if you don’t want this information to show up.
-(These features will also be disabled if you turn off the Web & App activity setting.)
+(These features will also be disabled if you turn off the Web & App Activity setting.)

 Safeguard Your Account From Hackers

-Once you turn on two-factor authentication, you can also add other safeguards, such as single-use codes you can print out and use if you don’t have access to your phone, and a physical security key that you can plug into your laptop’s USB port to confirm your identity.
+Once you turn on two-factor authentication, you can also add other safeguards, such as single-use codes you can print out and use if you don’t have access to your phone, or a physical security key that you can plug into your laptop’s USB port to confirm your identity.
 (You’ll need to buy one of the U2F, or universal second factor, devices separately.)

 Give Chrome a Privacy Tuneup

-To turn off Chrome’s automatic sign-in: On a computer, click the icon with three dots in the top right corner > Settings > Sync and Google Services > Switch off the “Allow Chrome sign-in” toggle.
-(This will let you sign in to an app such as Gmail without signing into the browser.)
+To turn off Chrome’s automatic sign-in: On a computer, click the icon with three dots in the top right corner of Chrome > Settings > Sync and Google Services > Switch off the Allow Chrome Sign-In toggle.
+Ironically, this will then take you to the Google account login page.
+Log in, then you’ll see a popup in Chrome.
+Select Use Chrome Without An Account.

 If you’ve already logged in to Chrome, logging out is simple.